 - Try not to let your toddler sleep in the car when out on short drives, as this can make it harder for her to take a nap once you get home.
 Talk to her in the car, give her a toy to play with, or even a snack to eat to keep her awake.

-If there’s one thing I’ve learned about a 1 year old sleep schedule, it’s that we need to be both consistent and flexible.
+If there’s one thing I’ve learned about a 1 year old nap schedule, it’s that we need to be both consistent and flexible.
 Consistency gives your toddler the familiarity to know what to expect, and you the structure you need to feel organized, not overwhelmed.

-But a 1 year old sleep schedule also needs to be flexible.
+But a 1 year old nap schedule also needs to be flexible.
 Because kids aren’t robots.
 Life happens, like when she takes a 30-minute nap one day, and a three-hour nap the next.
 When the car wash took longer than you expected, or your child slept in the car on the way home from the library.

 Aim for consistency, knowing it’s that regularity that will help buffer those days when you’re so far from your usual routine.

 “My son goes to sleep between 10 and 11, wakes up between 10 and 11, and takes one nap a day, usually between 1 and 2.

 But lately he has been waking up in the middle of the night screaming, and it is hard to calm him down and put him to sleep.
 I have had to let him cry it out a little bit lately.
 What am I doing wrong?”